Sign up to our weekly newsletter

 Receiving a negative review on social media is never something any brand looks forward to.
 However, they aren’t actually all bad… It may be a surprise to hear they can provide opportunities to show what a fabulous company you are in different ways!
 If dealt with effectively, bad reviews highlight your exceptional customer service and other positives about your brand in light of the negative feedback.
+Read on for how to turn a negative review into something positive for your business or listen to Episode 9 of our podcast, Revitalise & Grow, which is all about maximising your owned channels and social media.

 Here are some top tips for dealing with negative social media reviews to make the best out of a bad situation: